almamedia/kivi-wordpress/README.md

 - Clean values.
 Alters property data to look better.
 Replaces "m2" with "m²", addds euro sign to prices and formats numbers.
 For additional formatting, use the filter "kivi_viewable_value" ( with up to three attributes: value, label, properties).

 - Google maps api key.
-If set, a google maps component is shown on the item page and the property is pinned on the map.
-The location is based on the address and geocoded using google's api.
-Note that there is a limit of geocoding requests for a single api key.
+If set, a Google maps component is shown on the item page and the property is pinned on the map.
+The location is based on coordinates set in KIVI system or the address geocoded using Google's Geocoding API.

 - Reset.
 This will reset the settings and remove all KIVI items.
 - Save settings.
 This will (obviously) save the settings.